jpstroh07/chordcounter/README.md

-# Chord Counter
+# Chord Helper

-This program is a simple guitar chord counter.
-The program helps with the exercise "Chord Changes" (changing two chords as much as possible in a minute) by documenting the number of times is changed.
-It is also possible
-The program is written in Python 3.10.6 and uses the command line interface.
+## Description

+This program is meant to help with learning guitar chords.
+The program contains the following features:
+- Dictionary: A dictionary of chords and their finger placements
+- Quiz: A quiz to test your knowledge of chords
+- Practice: A practice mode to help you learn chords